lovelyheat/securitydog/README.md

 # Security Dog

-A discord bot I've wrote in [sapphire framework][sapphire] to delete Discord chats using a Task Scheduler.
+A discord bot I've wrote with the help of [sapphire framework][sapphire] to delete Discord chats using a Task Scheduler.

 ## How to use it?